percona/k8spxc-docs/docs/kubernetes.md

     ``` {.bash data-prompt="$" }
     $ kubectl apply -f deploy/operator.yaml
     ```

+    !!! note

+        You can simplify the Operator installation by applying a single `deploy/bundle.yaml` file instead of running commands from the steps 2 and 4:

+        ``` {.bash data-prompt="$" }
+        $ kubectl apply -f deploy/bundle.yaml
+        ```

+        This will automatically create Custom Resource Definition, set up role-based access control and install the Operator as one single action.

 5. Now that’s time to add the Percona XtraDB Cluster Users secrets to Kubernetes.
 They should be placed in the data section of the